 Surgery for a herniated disc is usually a last resort.
-When you first seek treatment for back pain, your spinal doctor will do an exam, study your medical history, and possibly also order some imaging tests to properly diagnose the issue.
+When you first seek treatment for back pain, your spine specialist will do an exam, study your medical history, and possibly also order some imaging tests to properly diagnose the issue.
 If it is a herniated disc, a number of initial conservative treatments are typically laid out.
-Leading spinal surgeons like Dr. Mark C. Valente, Board certified and fellowship-trained orthopedic spine surgeon and Founder and Medical Director of the DISC Spine Institute, do not typically recommend surgery right away.
+Leading spinal surgeons like Dr. Mark C. Valente, Board-certified, fellowship-trained, orthopedic spine surgeon, founder, and Medical Director of the DISC Spine Institute, do not typically recommend surgery right away.
 Practices such as these use non-invasive and minimally invasive options for back pain wherever possible in their quest to help patients return to a pain-free life.

 A Physical Therapy program can also be beneficial and is something that is often prescribed by doctors before seriously considering surgery.
 Physical therapy may include massage and a combination of hot and cold treatments.

 If, after several of these conservative options, the pain is persisting, surgery may be on the table.
 Thankfully, this only applies to a small portion of herniated disk sufferers, and those who do need a surgical procedure today have a minimally invasive option that is quick, easy to tolerate, and requires only a short period of recuperation time to achieve pain relief.
 The procedure is called minimally invasive discectomy.